open-dis/xmlpg/XMLPG.md

 **Figure 2.
 Java Language Class Created by XMLPG**

-A fragment of the C++ header file generated is below in Figure 3:
+A fragment of the C++ header file generated is below:

 ```cpp
 class XML_DIS_EXPORT EntityID